betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/design.md

 -   **FPGA Development Environment Image:** A pre-built Docker image containing all required FPGA development tools.
 -   **AWS FPGA Development Kit (AFDK):** Utilizing the AFDK for synthesis, place, and route to generate the AFI, executed within the specialized Docker image.
 -   **Infrastructure as Code (IaC):** Defining AWS resources (e.g., EC2 F1 instance, S3 buckets for AFI storage) using tools like AWS CloudFormation or Terraform, managed in a Git repository.
--   **CI/CD Pipeline:** An automated pipeline (e.g., AWS CodePipeline, GitHub Actions) triggered by Git commits to build the AFI (using the specialized Docker image), provision/update the AWS infrastructure, and deploy the host application.
+-   **CI/CD Pipeline:** An automated pipeline (e.g., AWS CodePipeline, GitHub Actions) triggered by Git commits to build the AFI (using the specialized Docker image), **with a manual trigger within the CI interface required for provisioning/updating the AWS infrastructure and deploying the host application to control costs.**
 -   **AWS EC2 F1 Instance:** The target platform for deploying the AFI and running the host application, provisioned and managed via IaC.
 -   **Host Application:** A simple program to load the AFI, interact with the FPGA, and verify functionality, deployed via the CI/CD pipeline.
 -   **Monitoring:** Implementing mechanisms to capture cost, time, and power consumption data, integrated into the automated workflow.